-Solar water heating or solar thermal technology enables you to produce hot water for your home using free heat from the sun.
-While solar PV panels absorb the sun’s heat and convert it into electricity, solar thermal panels or collectors absorb the heat to heat water for your home.
+Solar thermal, or solar water heating technology, allows you to produce hot water for your home using free heat from the sun.
+They’re made up of panels or collectors, installed outside in prime position to collect sunlight, absorbing heat from the sun before using it to heat water for your home.

 Installing a solar water heating system in your home can greatly reduce the amount of money you spend on heating water, the amount of carbon your home produces and can actually earn you money through the government’s Renewable Heat Incentive scheme.

 Solar thermal panels are most likely to be installed on your property’s roof – the prime position to abosorb as much sunlight as possible.
 Here’s how they work: